raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 Ford Nation does not care that a man elected to lead has no leadership skills.
 Ford Nation does not care that a man elected to save money hasn't, in fact, saved money.
 This is because *Ford Nation doesn't really care if he leads or saves the city money*.

 Ford Nation cares if he disrupts City Hall.
-Ford Nation cares if he disrupts Toronto.
+Ford Nation cares if he delays progress in Toronto.
+Ford Nation cares if he distracts the city from its work to focus on his behaviour.

 Ford Nation are the Ontario equivalent of the Tea Party.
 Peel back the veneer, and you find someone who truly, deeply feels that "Toronto The Good" doesn't work.
 Who feels that it works for someone else.
 For downtowners, or liberals, or cyclists, or unionized employees, or something else.